BrunoGuerrero/spritesheet-splitter/README.md

 # PHP Spritesheet Splitter
 A rudimentary PHP tool to **split spritesheets into single sprites**, each as transparent PNG sprite files.

-**Spritesheets can be arranged in any fashion, with individual sprites begin of various dimensions.**
+**Spritesheets can be arranged in any fashion, with individual sprites being of various dimensions.**

 ![tool example](https://github.com/BrunoGuerrero/spritesheet-splitter/blob/main/example.png?raw=true)